scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

 The remainder of the model is carried out in parallel, with the resulting speedup factor shown in Fig. :ref:`figperformance` B.
-Here, the speedup factor was calculated as the ratio of single-core execution time and parallel execution time.
+Here, the speedup factor is calculated as the ratio of single-core execution time and parallel execution time.
+On this particular machine,
-The maximum speedup factor was obtained with eight cores, above which the simulation shifted from being CPU bound to being memory bound, leading to a decrease in speedup.
+the maximum speedup factor is obtained with eight cores, above which the simulation shifts from being CPU bound to being memory bound, leading to a decrease in speedup.
-Due to the current design constraints (see Discussion), the software is better suited for rapid prototyping rather than real-time execution.
-At its best, simulating typical stimulation of an Argus II over a timecourse of 500 ms (at 50 microns spatial resolution and 10 ms temporal resolution) required 79 seconds of execution time.
+At its best, simulating typical stimulation of an Argus II over a timecourse of 500 milliseconds (at 50 microns spatial resolution and 10 ms temporal resolution) required 79 seconds of execution time.
+According to line profiling,
-Line profiling revealed that most of the time was spent executing the slow convolutions (Fig. :ref:`figmodel` D, F), thus heavily relying on the computational performance of the SciPy implementation of the Fast Fourier Transform.
+most of the time is spent executing the slow convolutions (Fig. :ref:`figmodel` D, F), thus heavily relying on the computational performance of the SciPy implementation of the Fast Fourier Transform.
+Due to the current design constraints (see Discussion), the software is better suited for rapid prototyping rather than real-time execution - although we aim to alleviate this in the future through GPU parallelization
+(via CUDA :cite:`Klockner2012` and Dask :cite:`Dask2016`)
+and cluster computing (via Spark :cite:`Spark2016`).